What is Perl? PERL is a high-level, general-purpose, interpreted, dynamic programming language. Perl...

 So, to successfully tamper with a blockchain

 After doing all these, your tampered block become accepted by everyone else.
 This is next to impossible task.
 Hence, Blockchains are so secure.
+Next in this beginners Blockchain development tutorial, we will learn how a Blockchain transaction works?

 Step 1) Some person requests a transaction.
 The transaction could be involved cryptocurrency, contracts, records or other information.